 If you’re thinking about raising capital, ask yourself a few questions:

 - Have I built any value?
 Very few investors invest in a raw concept.
-If you’re looking for capital, make sure that you’ve build real, tangible, value.
+If you’re looking for capital, make sure that you’ve built real, tangible value.
 Do you have a product?
 Do you have customers?
 How about revenue, or even better, profit?
 If not, your chances of landing capital are slim, especially if you don’t have an entrepreneurial track record.
-Napkins, business plans, and great ideas fail every day.
+Ideas on napkins, business plans, and great ideas fail every day.
 The more immature your business, the less likely you are to find any traction.

 - Am I all in?
 Shouldn’t you believe in your business more than anyone else?
-If you haven’t burned the boats and gone all in you probably don’t believe in your business enough to convince someone else to help get you started.
-Entrepreneurship isn’t for the faint of heart and it’s a high risk play.
-Have you quit your full time job to focus on the business?
+If you haven’t burned the boats and gone all-in, you probably don’t believe in your business enough to convince someone else to help get you started.
+Entrepreneurship isn’t for the faint of heart and it’s a high-risk play.
+Have you quit your full-time job to focus on the business?
 Did you sink your life savings and mortgage your home to fund startup operations?
-The risk you take needs to be commensurate with the risk your asking others to take.
+The risk you take needs to be commensurate with the risk you’re asking others to take.

 - Do I bleed humble confidence?
 Are you so convinced that your business is a winner that nothing will stop you from plowing forward?
 Good, that’s step one.
 Are you willing to do whatever it takes – even admit you were wrong – to ensure that it doesn’t fail?
 Probably not.
 Very few people have the humble confidence to both listen and not listen to naysayers at the same time.
 That’s right, building a business requires such confidence that you can plow through doubt while simultaneously discerning which criticism is valid and using it to align for success.